Would you trust this man around your daughter? If so, call.

 I spent the last year of the war between Phnom Penh and Saigon, leaving each with the evacuation.
 Those were heady days in which I lived in slums that would have horrified a New York alley cat, but they appealed to the Steinbeck in me, of which there is a lot.
 After the fall of Saigon I returned to Asia, resumed residence for six months in my old haunts in Taipei, and studied Chinese while waiting for the next war, which didn't come.
 Returning overland, I took up a career of magazine free-lancing, a colorful route to starvation, with stints on various staffs interspersed.
 For a year I worked in Boulder, Colorado, on the staff of Soldier of Fortune magazine, half zoo and half asylum, with the intention of writing a book about it.
 Publishing houses said, yes, Fred, this is great stuff, but you are obviously making it up.
 I wasn't.
 Playboy eventually published it, making me extremely persona non grata at Soldier of Fortune.

-Having gotten married somewhere along the way for reasons that escape me at the moment, I am now the happily divorced father of the World's Finest Daughters.
+Having gotten married somewhere along the way for reasons that escape me at the moment, though my wife was an extraordinary woman whodeserved better, I am now the happily divorced father of the World's Finest Daughters.
 Until recently I worked as, among other things, a law-enforcement columnist for the Washington Times.
 It allowed me to take trips to big cities and to ride around in police cars with the siren going woowoowoo and kick in doors of drug dealers.
 Recently I changed the column from law enforcement to technology, and now live in Mexico near Guadalajara, having found burros preferable to bureaucrats.
 My hobbies are wind surfing, scuba, listening to blues, swing-dancing in dirt bars, associating with colorful maniacs, weight-lifting, and people of the other sex.
+(Update: I married Violeta, my Spanish teacher, and, as so often happens with men, married up.)
 My principal accomplishment in life, aside from my children, is the discovery that it is possible to jitterbug to the Brandenburgs.